Shaniamoro/2143-OOP-Roberts/Assignments/ExtraCredit/VirtualFunction.md

  ## What is a virtual function?
 > This is a function that is inheritable and overridable in a derived class.
-> When trying to invoke an object from the derived class by using a pointer or a reference to the base class, the virtual function for that specific object can be used to execute the derived class's flavor of the function.
+> When trying to invoke an object from the derived class by using a pointer or a reference to the base class, the virtual function for that specific object can be used to execute the derived class's version of the function.
 > With virtual functions, you can achieve runtime polymorphism as the function which will be executed is chosen at runtime.

 ## Example: